 Nevertheless, it is important to note that the two CSOs that were a part of the OGP process since the development of the action plan implemented commitments in collaboration with the Government and did have complete access to the OGP process in Bojonegoro.
 Therefore, these major CSO actors did have an ongoing role throughout the year.
-For instance, the Bojonegoro Institute led the development of an application as part of the achievement of some milestones within commitments #I (Data Revolution) and #4 (Open Contract).
+For instance, the Bojonegoro Institute led the development of an application as part of the achievement of some milestones within commitments #1 (Data Revolution) and #4 (Open Contract).
 The Institute for Development of Society (IDFoS) worked on commitments #2 (Enhancing Village Administration) and led most of commitment #5 to deliver the Public Service Standard Evaluation in the health centers.
-These organizations used their websites and social media to report and publish information on the activities being carried out as part of commitment implementation.49 They also organized many of the meetings held for the implementation of specific commitments with multiple stakeholders, where they were provided with updates (as explained in this report's section on commitments).
+These organizations used their websites and social media to report and publish information on the activities being carried out as part of commitment implementation.49 They also organized many of the meetings held for the implementation of specific commitments).
 However, the information was sporadic and without structure, making it difficult to understand the progress made for the completion of each commitment.